This is a documentation for Board Game Arena: play board games online !

 // sending 'card_ids' => "card_1 card_23 card_12"

-public function playCards() {
+public function actPlayCards() {

-$card_ids_raw = self::getArg( "card_ids", AT_alphanum, true );
+$card_ids_raw = $this->getArg( "card_ids", AT_alphanum, true );

 $card_ids_raw = trim($card_ids_raw);